Updated 12/06/2026 11:00 UAE LT

 What’s changed since the last update

-The overall port operational situation remains unchanged since the last update.
+The operational status has not changed since the last update.

 United Arab Emirates